MathBuddy: A Multimodal System for Affective Math Tutoring: Conclusion

 \section{Conclusion}

-In this paper, we introduced MathBuddy, an emotionally aware LLM-based math tutor that uses both text and facial expressions to model student emotions and deliver empathetic, pedagogically informed responses.
-By bridging affective cues with adaptive tutoring strategies, MathBuddy enhances student engagement and learning effectiveness by a massive 23 points using win rate \cite{macina2025math} and 3 points at an overall level using DAMR scores as reported in \autoref{tab:results}.
+In this paper, we introduced \emph{MathBuddy}, an emotionally aware LLM-based math tutor that uses both text and facial expressions to model student emotions and deliver empathetic, pedagogically informed responses.
+By bridging affective cues with adaptive tutoring strategies, \emph{MathBuddy} enhances student engagement and learning effectiveness by a massive 23 points using win rate \cite{macina2025mathtutorbench} and 3 points at an overall level using DAMR scores as reported in \autoref{tab:results}.
+The usefulness of our approach is also supported through our carefully designed user studies as reported in \autoref{sec:UserStudy}.

 Our evaluations highlight the benefits of integrating emotional awareness into LLM-driven education.
-We envision MathBuddy as a step toward more human-centered, emotionally intelligent learning systems.
+We envision \emph{MathBuddy} as a step toward more human-centered, emotionally intelligent learning systems.